corda/corda-docs-portal/content/en/platform/corda/5.3/reference/corda-cli/cpi.md

 ## list

-The `list` command fetches the CPIs present in your project.
+The `list` command fetches the CPIs present in your C5 cluster.

 <style>
 table th:first-of-type {